 2. SALT TYPES & CURING TIMES

 Salt roughly falls into 4 categories (smallest to largest) - table salt, kosher / coarse cooking salt, flakes and rock salt.
-I use rock salt because I find that it cures the salmon more evenly than using coarse salt or flakes but you can use those (see below).
-It’s inevitable that the surface of the salmon will be more cured than the inside, it is just less prominent with rock salt.
+Rock salt cures salmon more evenly from the surface to the centre.

 DO NOT use table salt (grains too small, makes salmon crazy salty) or iodised salt of any type (can turn salmon brown, packet label should say if it is iodised).

 * ROCK SALT: 36 hrs cure time per recipe = Medium Cure.
 3 days = Hard Cure

 * COARSE SALT / KOSHER SALT: 24 hours = Medium Cure, 36 hours will be between Medium and Hard Cure, 48 hours+ will be Hard Cure.
 Surface will be cured more (ie firmer, drier surface) than using Rock Salt because finer grains penetrate more.
 Highly recommend resting minimum 12, preferably 24 hours before serving - saltiness will distribute more evenly.